KDobarskyi/rps-game/README.md

 #### Bot
 Current version uses history-based heuristic to forecast player moves.
 During the first 3 rounds, it produces uniformly-distributed random moves.
 Starting from 4th round, bot is able to guess more precisely.

 For illustrational purposes, every game round is stored in a database.
 Bot also shares same in-memory instance of `HSQLDB` and uses it as source for prediction.
-It employs variation of [Pushdown Automaton](https://en.wikipedia.org/wiki/Pushdown_automaton) also known as ["Shannon's Fortune Teller"](https://translate.google.com/translate?hl=en&sl=auto&tl=en&u=https%3A%2F%2Fsites.google.com%2Fsite%2Fltwood%2Fprojects%2Fheshby%2Fshannon)
+It is inspired by variation of [Pushdown Automaton](https://en.wikipedia.org/wiki/Pushdown_automaton) also known as ["Shannon's Fortune Teller"](https://translate.google.com/translate?hl=en&sl=auto&tl=en&u=https%3A%2F%2Fsites.google.com%2Fsite%2Fltwood%2Fprojects%2Fheshby%2Fshannon)

 ### Download